top of page

 As a biopsychosocial condition, it requires a biopsychosocial treatment plan.
 But what is biopsychosocial?

-What does biopsychosocial mean?
+What does Biopsychosocial mean?

 First conceptualised by George Engel in 1977, the Biopsychosocial model asserts that to understand a person's medical condition it is important to consider psychological and social factors, alongside biological factors.